YoranBrondsema/yoranbrondsema/content/start-here/_index.md

 * [2018 Q2]({{< ref "post/portfolio-performance-report-july-2018.md" >}})

 ## Back-test your portfolio
-You can use [Backtest](https://backtest.curvo.eu), the back-testing tool that I developed, to discover the historical performance of your portfolio.
-[Here is mine](https://backtest.curvo.eu/portfolio/NoIgmg9gTghgdgcgM4AIAK0AuAzCAbASwhABphQAZAVQEYAWAZgHYAGGgDnYfdJYDoWATgC6ZEAEkAoixYAhAGJ0ASvIASDGrz71RoKTNl0KAVjCCuWuiLHUWzThxoatHXROlyAKgCklAWTQGYxdhUKA).
+I developed [Backtest](https://backtest.curvo.eu), the back-testing tool for European investors.
+Use it to discover the past performance of your portfolio.
+[Here is the past performance of my portfolio](https://backtest.curvo.eu/portfolio/NoIgmg9gTghgdgcgM4AIAK0AuAzCAbASwhABphQAZAVQEYAWAZgHYAGGgDnYfdJYDoWATgC6ZEAEkAoixYAhAGJ0ASvIASDGrz71RoKTNl0KAVjCCuWuiLHUWzThxoatHXROlyAKgCklAWTQGYxdhUKA).